wintercms/docs/setup/installation.md

 If you intend to use scheduled tasks, or install plugins that use scheduled tasks to function, you should add the following cron entry to your server.
 Editing the crontab is commonly performed with the command `crontab -e` in the command-line interface of your server.

 ```
-* * * * * php /path/to/artisan schedule:run &> /dev/null
+* * * * * php /path/to/artisan schedule:run >> /dev/null 2>&1
 ```

-Be sure to replace `/path/to/artisan` with the absolute path to the `artisan` file in the root directory of your Winter installation.
+Be sure to replace `php` with the absolute path to the `php` file and also replace `/path/to/artisan` with the absolute path to the `artisan` file in the root directory of your Winter installation.
 This cron task will call the command scheduler every minute, to which Winter will evaluate any scheduled tasks and run the tasks that are due for execution.

 > **NOTE**: If you are adding this to the system crontab (`/etc/cron.d`), you'll need to specify the user to run the command as immediately after `* * * * *`.